-In this step, variance for process noise at monitoring site i is defined as Q=varXi-Ui, where Xi and Ui are monitoring results and neural network estimation at site i respectively.
+In this step, variance for process noise at monitoring site i is defined as Q=varXi-Ui, where Xi and Ui are monitoring results and estimation at site i respectively.
 Similarly, variance for observation noise is defined as R=varXi-Zi, where Zi is AOD-derived PM2.5 estimation at site i.

-.
+We will later compare the assimilated PM estimation from the use of the Kalman filter with both AOD based predicted PM and monitored PM at each monitoring site.

-.
+Aim 3: A large variance in the Pearson correlations (0.06-0.26) between AOD-PM in Israel stations (e.g. Figure 2) has been seen with no clear trend in time nor in space.
+This section will be based on a large database obtained from different sources in Israel, and Europe over approx. ten years.
+In general, each ground PM station location has a table of spatial characteristics (e.g. geographical coordinates, height above sea level) and characteristics altering in time (e.g. brightness of surface, temperature, etc.).

-.
+Figure 2.
+Univariate correlation between PM10 and collocated MAIAC AOD 1km data on days not affected by dust.

-We will later compare the assimilated PM estimation from the use of the Kalman filter with both AOD based predicted PM and monitored PM5 at each monitoring site.
+Each location has the same table of characteristics but with different values per location per time point.
+These

-Aim 3: RATIO- MEYTAR PLEASE ADD
+In order to try and better understand if their are certain conditions characterizing a ground location that reveal a better correlation with satellite variables, we will be using clustering methods (unsupervised sparse clustering; Written & Tibshirani, 2013) in order to differentiate between locations based on spatiotemporal characteristics that clearly resolve a high/low correlation with the satellite products and moreover explain the whole range of results.

 Preliminary results